 San Antonio Zoo

 The San Antonio Zoo is open daily during Spring Break from 9:00 a.m. – 5:00 p.m.
 And this year, you can see the lion family of five up (really, really!) close in their new enclosure and meet some of the Zoo’s newest family members, including baby jaguars!
-And, don’t forget to feed the giraffes in their in the Savannah exhibit (a father and his two sons).
-Did you know that in addition to visiting some of the world’s most fascinating animals, you can also go geocaching at the San Antonio Zoo?
-Check out Zoo Geocaches to find out more about the two caches hidden in the Zoo.
+And, don’t forget to feed the giraffes in the Savannah exhibit (a father and his two sons).
+Plus, the rhinos are back!

 Ride the San Antonio Eagle Zoo Train